sbseltzer/VersionMacros/README.md

 # What this is

-This repository has 2 things that help with multi-version support in Unreal code plugins:
+This repository has 2 things that help with multi-version support in Unreal Engine code plugins:
 - The [`VersionMacros.h`](Source/VersionMacros/Public/VersionMacros.h) header file
 - Automated [Prebuild scripts](Resources/BuildScripts) that work around preprocessor limitations in UnrealHeaderTool

 Both are optional and independent of one another.
 [Installing this to your own plugins](#installation) involves copying the relevant files over and modifying them.
 The VersionMacros plugin itself is for testing/documentation purposes.

 I use these macros and prebuild scripts on my own plugins across various versions of UE4 and UE5.
-Sometimes I needed to backport modern UE features, which is usually not possible with preprocessor macros alone.
+Sometimes I needed to backport modern UE features without breaking forward-compatibility, which is usually not possible with preprocessor macros alone.

 ## VersionMacros.h